Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name one way of helping a workaholic client identify what is important.
+-Name one way of helping a workaholic client identify priorities.

 -Name four categories of compromise.